 A comprehensive downloadable copy of the M1 cost of attendance and estimated financial aid package is provided here.

 The financial aid disbursement schedule for medical students does not always closely align with the beginning of each term.
-Disbursements occur at the time that funding from any of the sources on your award offer that you have accepted are posted to your Rush student account.
-Once funds are posted, then the Office of Financial Affairs that oversees the billing will then be able to generate an overpayment check.
+Disbursements occur at the time that funding from any of the sources on your award offer that you have accepted are posted to your RUSH student account.
+Once funds are posted, the Student Business Office that oversees billing will be able to generate an overpayment check.

 Due to the structure of the medical school curriculum, the process for disbursing the living expenses allocation to students is structured so that students will be eligible to receive two (2) overpayments for living expenses each cohort year.
 Student eligibility for aid is measured based on the # of courses and the # of weeks that are associated with each cohort.
 Generally speaking, financial aid for the M1 and M2 year will follow the curriculum published by your program for these years.